EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 ### 1.1 SHS-specific advice

-**Use GitHub or GitLab** for version control and recording of the container image files.
+**Use GitHub or GitLab** for version control and recording of the container definition files.

 **Declare SHS-specific directories using the line `RUN mkdir /safe_data /safe_outputs /scratch` in your Dockerfile**.
 While the CES tools automatically generate these directories within the container, explicitly creating them enhances transparency and helps others more easily understand the container’s structure and operation.